Years at OCCS: 20 years

 Educational Background: BA from Dordt College

 Family: My husband, Rob, works at EZ-liner Industries in Orange City.
 We have 3 children.
-Noah is 21 and pursuing a Business Degree at NCC, Chloe is 18 and attends Morningside College, majoring in communications, and Isaac is 15 and is a freshman at Unity Christian High School.
+Noah (22) works for Vogel Traffic Services, Chloe (19) attends Morningside College, majoring in communications, and Isaac (16) is a sophomore at Unity Christian High School.

 Program Core Values and Ethical Responsibilities

 I have the great blessing of working with children every day.
 I believe when working with children, you need to establish ideas and criteria that promote the greatest growth in the child.
 I view each child that enters my classroom as a child of God.
 Each child is unique with gifts and challenges.
 I feel it is my responsibility as their teacher to provide them with the care and education at the highest level I am able to give them.
 I need to respect their character as well as provide guidance and correction where needed.
 Students in my classroom should feel safe physically and emotionally.
 For my classroom to be a place of learning, I need to make my students comfortable and the environment non-threatening.
 I will provide a high-quality education using best practices in early education.
 My goal is to reflect Christ to my students.

 Another aspect of what I do relates to the parents of my students.
 I know my parents care greatly for their children’s well-being and it is my responsibility to keep parents informed of what is taking place in the classroom.
 I need to show my support to the family if times are hard or if they are going through special circumstances.
 I need to work with parents to educate their student.
 I try to keep an open communication with parents and make sure they feel my respect to them as God ultimately gives parents the job of educating their children, and I am the tool they are trusting to guide their treasured possession.
 I hope to develop trust with my families to ensure a safe environment for the welfare of all my students and their families.